Dr. Kerry Richmond

 Areas of expertise: Gender and Crime; Correctional Programming; Prisoner Reentry

-Dr. Kerry Richmond is an Assistant Professor of Criminal Justice at Lycoming College.
+Dr. Kerry Richmond is an Assistant Professor of Criminal Justice-Criminology at Lycoming College.
 She received her B.A. in History and Sociology from Boston College and her M.S. in Criminal Justice from Central Connecticut State University.
 In May 2009, she graduated with a Ph.D. in Criminology and Criminal Justice from the University of Maryland, College Park.
-Her current research evaluates whether employment in the federal prison industries program, UNICOR, affects the institutional misconduct and recidivism rates of female inmates.
-Her primary research interests focus on the effectiveness of correctional programming to promote the reintegration of offenders, specifically females and she has presented her research at the American Society of Criminology conference meetings.
+Dr. Richmond teaches courses on criminological theory, race, class, gender and crime, and correctional policy, and serves as the faculty advisor for Alpha Phi Sigma, the national criminal justice honor society.
+Her primary research interests focus on the effectiveness of correctional programming to promote the reintegration of offenders, specifically females.
+Her current research evaluates whether employment in prison industries affects the institutional and post-release criminal behavior of male and female inmates and she has studied both the federal prison industries program, UNICOR, and the Pennsylvania State Correctional Industries program.
 In addition to her teaching and research background, Dr. Richmond also worked for several years creating alternative sentencing plans for federal and state defendants and developing parole plans for state inmates through the National Center on Institutions and Alternatives in Baltimore, MD.